OklenCodes/Azure-Terraform-WebApp/README.md

 # Azure-Terraform-WebApp

-Trying to build 3 tier scalable and cost efficient web app in terraform
+Trying to build 3 tier scalable and cost efficient web app in Azure with terraform